Nims72/Unity-Custom-Undo-Redo-System/README.md

+#### Unity-Custom-Undo-Redo-System

-A Unity3d Framework for adding ìActionsî to the editor window coupled with a custom Undo/Redo system.
+This is a Unity3d Framework for adding ‚ÄúActions‚Äù to the editor window coupled with a custom Undo/Redo system.

 The framework has its own optional default implementation for the GUI component of the Undo/Redo.

-You cannot Undo/Redo/Perform an action if youíre not in Editing mode (for example being in play mode), but the system will persist the undo/redo data after existing play mode.
+You cannot Undo/Redo/Perform an action if you‚Äôre not in Editing mode (for example being in play mode), but the system will persist the undo/redo data after existing play mode.

 At the moment the framework will not persist the Undo/Redo data if the editor-window is closed or if the Unity editor layout is reset.

-Included in the project is ìHow to useî text guide, and an example.
+Included in the project is ‚ÄúHow to use‚Äù text guide, and an example.

 See Unity forums for discussion:

-Short video of the example:
+Short video of the included example: https://www.youtube.com/watch?v=ayaPmhzvyIM
-https://www.youtube.com/watch?v=ayaPmhzvyIM